 Punjab’s Cuisine, Culture & History

 Punjab is a north Indian state sharing its borders with Pakistan.
-Its culture and hospitality is unique and Punjabi’s carry this wherever they go.
+Its culture and hospitality are unique and Punjabi’s carry this wherever they go.
 You get one of the best Indian food in this state.
-Punjab’s Cuisine, Culture and History needs to be experienced, at least once, in your lifetime.
+Punjab’s Cuisine, Culture, and History need to be experienced, at least once, in your lifetime.

 A Punjabi sees a Guest as a representative of God!
-Each village have separate place to receive guests and provide them with Pubjabi food.
+Each village has a separate place to receive guests and provide them with Punjabi food.

-Punjab is the land of Warriors, the land of battlefield and the land of Gurus; a land that is mystique!
+Punjab is the land of warriors, the land of the battlefield and the land of Gurus; a land that is mystique!
 A land with a long history of Culture.

 Punjab literally means ‘land of five rivers’.
-It’s fertile lands feeds millions across India.
-One of the most hard working, industrious and agricultural workforce is seen here.
+Its fertile lands feed millions across India.
+One of the most hard-working, industrious and agricultural workforces is seen here.